LeUmbono/189L-Game-Project/ProjectDocumentTemplate.md

 The player party traverses the overworld, encountering obstacles and enemy units along the way.
 Their goal is to reach a specified exit tile within the level in order to discover the purported energy source and win the game.
 Colliding with any enemy unit on the map kickstarts a transition to the Combat phase of the game.

+The player can also open the pause menu to pause the game, examine the combat mechanics or quit the game.
+They are also able to access a bio / status screen to examine their units' stats and lore in the context of the game.

 *Combat*

 Combat is turn-based.
 A unit's turn order is determined by its initial AGI; the higher the AGI stat, the faster the unit moves in battle.
 In addition, much like in Darkest Dungeon, the battlefield is composed of two blocks of four positions each.
 One block corresponds to player units whereas the other block contains enemy units.
 The position of the player units dictate the targets that are available to them via their actions.

+All units in the game possess the following five stats:

+- HP - Determines a unit's life force.
+- Attack - Determines the power of the unit’s attacks.
+- Defense - Determines the unit's resistance to attacks.
+- Agility - The unit's speed in battle.
+Determines turn order.
+- Range - Determines the reach of a unit's attack from their position.
+Determines which targets are available to the unit.

 Each player unit is able to take three actions during their turn: Attack, Swap and Special.